• Welcome

 To confirm whether you live in zone refer to map at the bottom of this page or use Find a school tool

 Students who live in the home zone are entitled to enrol at the school at any time.
-Submitting an enrolment when a child is 4 years old - helps us plan for their arrival.
+Submitting an enrolment when a child is 4 years old - helps us plan for the future.

 File Size: 449 kb